ajalt/clikt/docs/pages/arguments.md

 ## Variadic Arguments

+Like [options](options.html), arguments can take any fixed number of values, which you can change with functions like {% include apidoc.html pkg="parameters.arguments" fun="pair" %} and {% include apidoc.html pkg="parameters.arguments" fun="triple" %}.
+Unlike options, arguments
-Unlike [options](options.html), arguments can take a variable (or unlimited) number of values.
+can take a variable (or unlimited) number of values.
 This is especially common when taking file paths, since they are frequently expanded with a glob pattern on the command line.

 You can declare any number of arguments with fixed numbers of values, but only one variadic argument.